Brett-Kennedy/FeatureSelection_-Experimental-/README.md

 The top-right plot shows the scores given by the number of features for the feature sets that were evaluated.
 The maximum score is the most relevant for each number of features.

 The bottom-left plot shows the range of estimated scores by the number of features.
-We see that, everything else equal, the Random Forest estimates higher scores when using more features, but that there is a large range for each number of features, and that other factors are taken into consideration.
+We see that, for this dataset, everything else equal, the Random Forest estimates higher scores when using more features, but that there is a large range for each number of features, and that other factors are taken into consideration.

 The bottom-right plot shows that range of actual scores by the number of features, similar to the plot above it.

 ## Example with a regression target, and demonstrating HBFS's ability to continue execution

-HBFS can support binary and multiclass classification as well as regression.
-In this example, we use MAE as the metric, which is an example of a metric where lower is better (the previous example used f1_score, where higher is better).
+HBFS can support binary and multiclass classification, as well as regression.
+In this example, we have a regression target, and we use MAE as the metric, which is an example of a metric where lower is better (the previous example used f1_score, where higher is better).
 For this, we the parameter higher_is_better to False.

 This calls feature_selection_history() twice.
 The first time it executes for just 2 iterations.
 The results from this are passed as a parameter in the 2nd call, which is able to continue from that point, executing an additional 10 iterations.